malkstik/Aaron-Robotic-Soln/README.md

 ros2 topic hz <sensor_id>_update
 ```

-to observe the true update rate.
+to observe the true update rate*.

+**The true update rate is agnostic to the **batch of data** coming in.
+It only measures when the array of data being published is being updated.*